Payroll: it’s how you distribute wages to your employees and withhold the required taxes.

 If you pay employees, you need payroll.
-That means you must withhold income, Social Security, and Medicare taxes from employees’ wages, and pay the employer’s share of those Medicare and Social Security, and unemployment taxes.
+That means you must withhold income, Social Security, and Medicare taxes from employees’ wages.
+You also need to pay the employer’s share of those Medicare and Social Security taxes as well as unemployment taxes.

 This may sound simple, but there are a nuances to consider as a business owner.